grafana/prometheus-pulsar-remote-write/README.md

       --web.telemetry-path="/metrics"
                                 Address to listen on for web endpoints.
       --pulsar.url=""           The URL of the remote Pulsar server to send samples to.
+Example: pulsar://pulsar-proxy:6650.
-None, if empty
+                                None, if empty.
       --pulsar.connection-timeout=30s
                                 The timeout to use when connection to the remote Pulsar server.